mattclarkdotnet/vicompass/docs/index.md

   - Go to the iPhone’s “Settings” and select Bluetooth
   - On its Bluetooth page check Bluetooth is switched on
   - If it isn’t already showing as “connected”, touch the line showing the name of your speaker or earbud(eg  “Sony SRS”) which should then show “connected”.
-4. iPhones default to only playing music thruogh speakers, not other sounds.
-If you are using using a speaker you will need to change the "device type" so that the sounds emitted by VISCompass are played properly.
+4. iPhones default to only playing music through speakers, not other sounds.
+If you are using using a speaker you will need to change the "device type" so that the sounds emitted by VISCompass are played properly through it.
   - Touch the circled i to the right of the device name in Bluetooth settings
   - If the "device type" option is available, touch that label, and on the page that opens up select “headphone” if not already selected.
   - Open VISCompass on your iPhone and check that its drumbeat, duck and chicken noises now emerge from your bluetooth device.